llm-bible/llm-bible.github.io/_publications/godwinjones2024generative.markdown

 bibkey: godwinjones2024generative
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2410.14395"}
-tags: ['Training Techniques', 'Model Architecture', 'Reinforcement Learning', 'RAG', 'GPT', 'Ethics and Bias']
+tags: ['GPT', 'Ethics and Bias', 'RAG', 'Model Architecture', 'Reinforcement Learning', 'Training Techniques']
 ---
 There are obvious benefits to integrating generative AI (artificial intelligence) into language learning and teaching.
 Those include using AI as a